Benchmarking and Enhancing VLM for Compressed Image Understanding: Benchmark Design

-\textbf{Vision-Language Models.} Since different VLMs exhibit varying task performance, we evaluate several widely used open-source models, including Qwen-Chat-7B \citep{bai2023qwen}, Qwen-VL2.5-3B, Qwen-VL2.5-7B, Qwen-VL2.5-32B \citep{bai2025qwen2}, Janus-pro-1B, Janus-pro-7B \citep{chen2025janus}, InternVL3-1B, InternVL3-2B, and InternVL3-8B \citep{zhu2025internvl3}, to compare VLMs with different parameter sizes.
+\textbf{Vision-Language Models.} Since different VLMs exhibit varying task performance, we evaluate several widely used open-source models, including Qwen-Chat-7B \cite{bai2023qwen}, Qwen-VL2.5-3B, Qwen-VL2.5-7B, Qwen-VL2.5-32B \cite{bai2025qwen2}, InternVL3-1B, InternVL3-2B, InternVL3-8B \cite{zhu2025internvl3} ,Janus-pro-1B and Janus-pro-7B \cite{chen2025janus}, to compare VLMs with different parameter sizes.
 To quantify the impact of compression, we treat the results on uncompressed images in Appendix \autoref{fig:raderone} as the performance ceiling and measure degradation under different compression settings.